top of page

 • 1980s: AIDS epidemic, ACT UP forms

-• 2003: Supreme Court rules Sodomy Laws are unconstitutional
+• 2003: Supreme Court rules sodomy laws are unconstitutional

 • 2015: Marriage Equality passed by Supreme Court